MicrosoftDocs/learn/learn-pr/az-900/secure-network-connectivity-2/includes/2-explore-defense-depth.md

   :::column span="3":::
 **Perimeter**

-- Use distributed denial of service (DDoS) protection to filter large-scale attacks before they can cause a denial of service for end users.
+- Use distributed denial of service (DDoS) protection to filter large-scale attacks before they can impact the availability of a system for end users.
 - Use perimeter firewalls to identify and alert on malicious attacks against your network.

 At the network perimeter, it's about protecting from network-based attacks against your resources.
 Identifying these attacks, eliminating their impact, and alerting you when they happen are important ways to keep your network secure.